-- The consumers' attitude towards real estate was more positive in February, following on from the modest cumulative improvement in Nov-Jan.
-Expectations for house prices gained ground; the share of respondents reporting it was a 'good time to buy a house' edged higher; as did the proportion of consumers nominating both real estate as the 'wisest place for their savings', and a housing purchase as their primary motivation for saving. - Looking more closely at the house price results, a key feature of the 'recovery' up to January had been a widening gulf between the East and the Central & Western (C&W) regions.
-That trend tallied nicely with the official data, where the stabilisation to date has been very narrow geographically.
-However, the gulf narrowed sharply in February on a large improvement in the C&W. Relative to the recent peak, the
+• The consumers' attitude towards real estate in March was positive, on balance, following on from the modest cumulative improvement in Nov-Feb.
+Expectations for house prices gained ground; but the share of respondents reporting it was a 'good time to buy a house' edged lower; while fewer consumers nominated domestic real estate as the 'wisest place for their savings'.
+Back on the positive side, the proportion of consumers nominating a housing purchase as their primary motivation for saving rose for a fourth consecutive month, albeit modestly.

-East is now down by 0.9% versus the C&W at -5.5%.
-A month ago, those figures were -2.1% and -10.9% (see figure 22, page 7).
-We are treating the size of the C&W's February gain with scepticism given the evident imbalances and the apparent lack of response to policy easing to date anywhere but in the tier one cities.
-That said, the idea that housing has passed the worst is far more appealing when the C&W is seen to be participating in the 'recovery', such as it is.
-In sum, for now it seems prudent to argue that the near term prospects for the market in aggregate remain subdued, although the direction of change at both a national and regional level is certainly promising.
+The wide gulf between the East and the Central & Western (C&W) regions observed late last year has been bridged due to large back-to-back gains in the C&W. Relative to the recent peak, the East is now down by 0.9% versus the C&W at -1.3%.
+Two months ago, those figures were -2.1% and -10.9%.
+We will continue to treat the size of the C&W gain with scepticism given the evident imbalances and the apparent lack of response to policy easing to date anywhere but in the tier one cities.
+That said, the idea that housing has passed the worst is far more appealing when the C&W is participating in the 'recovery'.
+For now it seems prudent to argue that the near term prospects for the market in aggregate remain subdued, although the direction of change at both a national and regional level is certainly promising.